Overcoming an impossible task takes time.

 About Aaron

-I went to therapy.
 That’s right – I also go to therapy.
-That’s how much I believe in it.
+I don’t think I could offer therapy without also doing my own work.
+That’s how much I believe in it and how much it helps me.

 I attended James Madison University, got my master’s degree, and am now a Licensed Professional Therapist (LPC) serving all of Virginia.